-From time to time we receive complaints from consumers who’ve lost out because of a problem with their bank’s IT system.
+From time to time we receive complaints from consumers who have lost out because of a problem with their bank’s IT system.

-When this has happened, we see complaints because consumers can’t access their online bank account, or a payment they’ve made has failed because of a technical error or outage with their bank’s IT system.
+When this has happened, complaints happen because consumers can’t access their online bank account, or a payment they’ve made has failed because of a technical error or outage in their bank’s IT system.

 Types of complaint we see